 Cameras, such as the GoPro, can be super pricey but are great for capturing underwater videos, as well as still pictures.
 If you’re looking to bring some memories home with you but don’t want to spend a fortune, there is the option of purchasing a disposable underwater camera or even leasing an underwater camera.
 Some tour groups may even offer cameras that you can loan onboard the ship.

 Did you know that you can learn to dive at the Great Barrier Reef?

 If you didn’t before, you do now!
 When I went on my tour, I wasn’t actually aware that, even though I hadn’t booked it, I could choose to signup an introductory dive once onboard the boat.
 This could be booked for an extra fee, of course.
 Unfortunately, I didn’t end up doing this as I would be catching a plane the next morning, and you cannot dive within 24 hours of flying due to compression reasons.

 Consider the storage facilities on the boat

 One of my major concerns leading up to the day was where I would store my belongings on the boat – and whether they’d be safe.
 While there was no secure storage such as lockers, there was space for storage under the seating.
-On the day, I noticed that most people left their belongings on their seats.
+On the day, I noticed that most people left their belongings on top of their seats.
 I was also comforted slightly when the crew announced surveillance cameras were on board.

 Read more about my experience at the Great Barrier Reef here.

-Have I missed something you might be curious about before your trip to the Great barrier Reef?
+Have I missed something you might be curious about before your trip to the Great Barrier Reef?
 If so, comment below and I’ll do my best to assist with your query.
 Or if you’ve been to the Great Barrier Reef, was there anything you wish you knew before your experience?